ices-tools-dev/FisheriesAdvice/README.md

 * Challenges:
 * Workload:
 * Format/presentation notes/suggestions:
 * Status: Almost done.
-Minor errors in data (i.e. "var.2" is not a good guild designation)
+Minor errors in data (i.e. "var.2" is not a good guild designation).
+Uploaded to SharePoint & Github.

 Figure 4.
 Top 10 3 species within each species group for the Celtic Seas ecoregion as reported in the ICES official landings, 2006-2013.